 Anatolians also have average exercise needs.
 While this means you can leave the dog outside for exercise, you will want to make sure the yard has a strong, tall fence with a locked gate to keep the animal safe and secure.
 You will need to stimulate your puppy and keep them busy so that they don’t become destructive.

 It’s worth noting that both dogs are large and can be rather destructive when it comes to exercise time with dog toys.
 You’ll want to invest in several larger dog toys that can take the abuse of a giant breed canine.
 Smaller toys won’t cut it, even if they are considered heavy-duty.

 Training is a must for all dogs.
 Because of their size, both dog breeds require dedicated training.
 The training should start at the puppy stage and remain consistent throughout the dog’s life.
 Dogs of any size should go through obedience and socialization training, and these dogs are no exception.

 The Mastiff requires obedience training and early socialization.
 Trainers find that this breed does best with instruction when done with positive reinforcement, including hugs and praise.
 Making eye contact with English Mastiffs is essential, especially when training as they communicate with their eyes.
 Mastiffs can be stubborn.
-Some people mistake this for lack of intelligence.
-Most mastiffs are actually quite intelligent, they just choose when to listen, and when not to.
+Some people mistake this for a lack of intelligence.
+Most mastiffs are actually quite intelligent; they just choose when to listen and when not to.